Aleksander Tõnisson: Career

-In 1899 he graduated from Vilnius Military Academy.
-Tõnisson participated in Russo-Japanese war and in World War I. In 1917 he participated in formation of Estonian national units and as commander of 1st Estonian regiment participated in battles at Riga front.
-In 1918 he escaped from German occupation to Finland, returned in autumn and became commander of 1st Division of Estonia.
-During Estonian Liberation War Tõnisson fought successfully at Viru Front.
-After war he served twice as minister of defence, in 1934 he retired from military and was mayor of Tartu 1934–1939 and Lord Mayor (ülemlinnapea) of Tallinn 1939–1940.
-In 1940 Soviet occupation authorities arrested Tõnisson and executed him the following year.
+In 1899, Aleksander Tõnisson graduated from Vilnius Military Academy.
+He participated in the Russo-Japanese war and in World War I. In 1917, he participated in formation of Estonian national units and as commander of 1st Estonian regiment participated in battles at Riga front.
+In 1918, he escaped from German-occupied Estonia to Finland, returned to the newly independent Estonia in the autumn of 1918 and became commander of 1st Division of Estonia.
+Promoted to the rank of Major General he fought successfully in the 1918–1920 Estonian War of Independence leading his unit at the Viru front.

+After the war, he served twice as minister of defence of Estonia.
+In 1934, he retired from military and served as mayor of Tartu 1934–1939 and "senior mayor" (ülemlinnapea) of Tallinn from 1939 to 1940.